drupalprojects/vdd/README.txt

         seeing less than ideal performance with synced folders, NFS can offer a solution. http://docs.vagrantup.com/v2/synced-folders/nfs.

-  * php (object of strings, required)
-    PHP configuration.

-      * version (string or false, required)
-        Desired PHP version.
-Please, see http://www.php.net/releases for proper version numbers.
-If you would like to use standard Ubuntu package you should set number to "false".
-Example: "version": false.

   * mysql (object of strings, required)
     MySQL configuration.